dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 A <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment> creates one or more quadratic Bezier curves.

-The <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment> class defines the `Points` property, of type `PointCollection`, which represents the points that define the <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment>.
-A `PointCollection` is an `ObservableCollection` of `Point` objects.
+The <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment> class defines the `Points` property, of type <xref:Microsoft.Maui.Controls.PointCollection>, which represents the points that define the <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment>.
+A <xref:Microsoft.Maui.Controls.PointCollection> is an `ObservableCollection` of `Point` objects.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 > [!NOTE]
 > The <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment> class does not contain a property for the starting point of the curve.
 The start point of the curve is the current point of the <xref:Microsoft.Maui.Controls.Shapes.PathFigure> to which the <xref:Microsoft.Maui.Controls.Shapes.PolyQuadraticBezierSegment> is added.